Professional Golfers' Association of America: Championships

 The PGA conducts annual men's, senior, and women's major championships: the PGA Championship, the Senior PGA Championship, and the Women's PGA Championship (which was renamed from the LPGA Championship in 2015 after a partnership between the LPGA and the PGA of America to heighten the event's profile).
 All three tournaments feature professional golfers, but their fields also contain slots reserved for club professionals.

-The PGA conducts more than 30 tournaments for its members and apprentices, including the PGA Professional Championship and the Assistant PGA Professional Championship.
+The PGA conducts approximately 40 tournaments per year for its members and apprentices, including the PGA Professional Championship and the Assistant PGA Professional Championship.
 It also co-organizes the biennial Ryder Cup, PGA Cup and in 2019, the inaugural Women's PGA Cup.

 Growth of the game

 In 2003, the PGA of America created the Player Development department within the Association in an endeavor to reach out to new, past and sporadic adult golfers.
 This is accomplished through the growth, promotion and support of instructional programs and events at PGA Member facilities that support adults and families to play golf.
 Included in these programs is Play Golf America, instigated in 2004 with the help of the Allied Associations (LPGA, National Golf Course Owners Association, PGA Tour, USGA, and others involved in the annual Golf 20/20 Conference).